 As an open-door institution of higher education, Community College of Denver is a leading point of entry for students seeking an academic transfer, career and technical education, workforce training, or remedial education.
 CCD is a diverse postsecondary institution; the only college in the metro-Denver area that has been federally recognized as a Hispanic Serving Institution (since 2000).
-CCD is also a military-friendly college and boasts an international student population that represents more than 70 nations from around the world.
+CCD boasts an international student population that represents more than 40 nations from around the world.

 Located on the vibrant Auraria Campus in downtown Denver, CCD is student-centered and dedicated to providing an exceptional education.
 Over half of CCD students are from low-income families and are the first in their families to attend college.
 Many students are academically unprepared and benefit from small class sizes, an excellent and caring faculty, extensive advisory and support services, and scholarships.